 - I live in between Germany and France and travel almost weekly to one or the other.

 - Born in France, I grew up in Mexico and California and spent many years in the US where I studied at the university level.
 I moved to France, did graduate work there and lived for over twenty years.
-I've spent about 7 years in Germany or traveling between both.
+I've spent 8+ years in Germany or traveling between both.

 - My family background and travel has brought me into contact to different levels with a lot of languages - Italian, Portuguese, Polish, Yiddish, Hebrew, Chinese, Arabic, Ladakhi to name a few.

 German: Primary focus to become more fluent.
-Passed B1, awaiting B2 results - C1 is my endpoint.
+Passed B1 & B2 - C1 is my endpoint.

 French, Spanish: Maintenance and practice of core native-level fluency.